 - Able to count

 - Learning how to work in groups with others

-- Engaged in a program that includes a story and a game, craft, or activity
+- Engaged in a program with a lesson that is NGSS aligned and may include an activity, game, craft, or story

 Elementary Students are:

-- Ages 7-11 and/or in first through fifth grade
+- Ages 8-11 and/or in second through fifth grade

 - Mostly able to read and write without assistance (within reason)